 UI5ers live is an online series to promote an intensive interaction within our UI5 community.
 Once a month, the UI5 team opens up the line for 45 minutes to discuss the latest UI5 features, inform about topics they are currently working on, and exchange views and ideas around UI5.
 Everybody is invited to get involved and can submit topics for upcoming episodes.
 Send us your ideas via e-mail and we will get back to you.
 Or give us a shout in the UI5ers_live channel on OpenUI5 Slack and we can discuss it together.

-The episodes are broadcast every second Thursday of a month at 02:15 pm UTC and everybody can join without further action.
+The episodes are broadcast every second Thursday of a month at 15:15 German time and everybody can join without further action.
 All episodes will be recorded and published on the OpenUI5 YouTube channel afterwards.

 Find the individual dates of upcoming sessions and the recordings of past episodes in the table below or visit the OpenUI5 Event page to get a blocker for your calendar.

 |The agenda is not finalized yet, but we have some good ideas already up our sleeves and will publish them here once confirmed but latest the week before.
 So stay tuned!|

 If you have an idea for a topic, let us know either via e-mail or in the #UI5ers_live channel of the OpenUI5 Slack!